SLC-wms/DSL-Architecture/README.md

 docker run -it --rm -p 8080:8080 -v $DATA_FOLDER:/usr/local/structurizr structurizr/lite
 ```

-To this point, just open up your local host on the port 8080, and you are ready to go.
+To this point, just open the [localhost](http://localhost:8080/workspace/diagrams) url and you are ready to go.
 To restart the render of your workspace, just reload the page in the browser.